eschaefer/tor-proxy-toggle/README.md

 $ bash install.sh
 ```

+**If `torprox` doesn't become available in the same window, open a new terminal window and try it there.**

 ### Notes
 - OSX might prompt you to install command line developer tools... follow those prompts.
 - Also, Homebrew may require `sudo` permissions and prompt you for your password.